 Please Respect My Browser Font Size

-units makes your site hard for me to
+TLDR: Hard coding font sizes in px units makes your site hard for me to

 read.
 Consider basing your sites font sizes off the user’s default font